epfl-ada/ada-2024-project-padawans/README.md

    - Location: Place this file in the `DATA/Raw/` folder and unzip its contents inside `DATA/Raw/archive`.

 3. **Movie ratings dataset**: [link to file](https://datasets.imdbws.com/title.ratings.tsv.gz)
-   - Description: Contains movies' ratings (and tags).
+   - Description: Contains movie ratings (mean) and the number of ratings received.
    - Location: Place this file in the `DATA/Raw/` folder and unzip its content inside.

 Make sure to follow the directory structure to ensure the project runs correctly.